redmusicxd/plugin.video.DigiOnline.ro/README.md

 ## Disclaimer

-This addon is not officially commissioned nor supported by DigiOnline.ro, Digi Romania or RCS-RDS S.A.
+This Kodi add-on is not commissioned/supported by DigiOnline.ro, Digi Romania or RCS-RDS S.A. therefore there is no guarantee that there will be constant proper functioning of this add-on.

+This add-on could break and/or not work anymore at any time, depending on the changes imposed by the DigiOnline.ro platform.

 ## Features